EPCCed/SiMLInt/docs/README.md

 5. [> Inference](inference.md)

 A [Docker container](https://github.com/orgs/EPCCed/packages/container/package/simlint), which can perform inference or produce groun-truth data, has also been made available, with the SiMLInt components installed on an Ubuntu image using GCC, OpenMPI and Miniconda3.
+For Docker container usage instructions, click [here](docker-image.md).

 ## Background